martijnbolt/tau/README.md

 1. Tau
    * choices collaboratively be made over the system, are about the system itself.
 Tau, is a discussion about Tau.
    * a collaboratively self-amending program that can be anything or many programs at once
+   * Over Tau many drafts that propose Tau's next full code can be submitted by users.
+Using the logical formalism of these documents Tau can calculate the precise core that everyone agrees on, and list the points to be resolved.
+Users discuss the future Tau and the opinions map arises from the conversation, determining the next Tau.
 ## Business/use cases
 Tau can be anything that its users want it to be, as they ultimately collaboratively determine the very code of the network.
 Examples:
 1. [large scale discussions](https://thecreativecrypto.com/the-first-million-person-conversation-interview-ohad-asor-of-tau-chain/)